fnoorazlini/Spam-Classification/README.md

 How to Run
 Download all the files.
-To open the web application, run app.py or open this link in your browser: http://127.0.0.1:5000
+To open the web application, open this link in your browser: http://127.0.0.1:5000

 Example
 Spam Message: